 - promotes relaxation and feeling more rested the next morning

 Bananas are great news for overstressed muscles.
-Magnesium and potassium, both present in the fruit, can have positive effects on sleep and insomnia, especially in older adults.
-Even better, bananas also contain tryptophan, the sleep-regulating amino acid we discussed above.
+Magnesium and potassium, both present in the fruit, can have positive effects on sleep and insomnia,

 The magnesium in bananas also acts as a natural muscle relaxant, while potassium can be effective at treating restless leg syndrome.
 Add in a healthy dose of tryptophan, and bananas prove to be a triple threat for restful sleep.